walawalagoose/TTD/README.md

     └── sketch/
 ```

 Prepare source-pretrained checkpoints under `pretrained_ckpts/` or pass the checkpoint explicitly with `--ckpt_path`.

+We provide a [pretrained checkpoints](https://drive.google.com/file/d/1OixIIEx9BoSoUvs7HAq4KX-bg53aJ94_/view?usp=sharing) here.
+These checkpoints were pretrained on the in-distribution datasets by self-supervised learning with a rotation prediction task.

 Example paths used by the experiment files include:

 ```text
 pretrained_ckpts/